sophieb/STT-4230/themes/hugo-theme-docdock/exampleSite/content/getting-start/installation.md

 ### 3. Install DocDock from ZIP

-All files from theme will be tracked inside parent repo, to update it, have to override files in theme. [{{%icon download%}} download following zip](https://github.com/vjeantet/hugo-theme-docdock/archive/master.zip) and extract inside `themes/`.
+All files from theme will be tracked inside parent repo, to update it, have to override files in theme. [{{<icon download>}} download following zip](https://github.com/vjeantet/hugo-theme-docdock/archive/master.zip) and extract inside `themes/`.

 ```
 https://github.com/vjeantet/hugo-theme-docdock/archive/master.zip